mco-gh/gcslock/README.md

 of contention and retries, it requires on the order of 10 milliseconds to acquire or relinquish a lock.
-This is perfectly sufficient for most batch workloads, like my original motivating use case, but it's probably unacceptable for any application requiring pseudo-real time resposiveness.
+This is perfectly sufficient for most batch workloads, like my original motivating use case, but it's probably unacceptable for any application requiring pseudo-real time responsiveness.

 2. Reliability/Resilience - Unfortunately, if a process acquires the lock and dies before relinquishing it, the entire mutex is deadlocked.
 In a closed